Jurickson Profar Player Props: Rockies vs. Royals

 Jurickson Profar At The Plate

-- Profar is hitting .232 with 12 doubles, a triple, five home runs and 23 walks.
+- Profar has 12 doubles, a triple, five home runs and 25 walks while batting .229.

-- Profar has driven home a run in 15 games this season (30.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on two occasions..
+- In 15 games this year (29.4%), Profar has picked up an RBI, and in six of those games (11.8%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.